Eurydia/notes-on-clean-programming-language/content/appendix-a/stdchar.md

 ## Introduction

-The [StdChar](https://cloogle.org/src/#base-stdenv/StdChar;icl;line=1) module contains implementation for operations and functions relating to  characters.
+The [StdChar](https://cloogle.org/src/#base-stdenv/StdChar;icl;line=1) module contains implementation for operations and functions relating to integer type.

 When imported, this module allows for:
 - addition and subtraction between two characters,